awaregroup/Intelligent-Edge-in-a-Day/lab02/IoT-PnP-DeviceIdentity-API.md

 ![iotc-24](media/iotc-24.png)

-### Create Device Identity
+## Create Device Identity

-Now with the template just created, we can create a new device
+Now with the device template just created, we can create a new device

 1. From `IoT Cental Preview` collection, click `3 : Create Device`
 1. Send the request